 What he did wrong:

 Carr soon found out that sometimes things are too good to be true.
-Obviously, nobody wants to pay more tax than they owe, but if an accountant asks you to quit your job and then be rehired by an offshore company, this should set off alarm bells.
+While nobody wants to pay more tax than necessary, if an accountant suggests you quit your job and be rehired by an offshore company it should raise alarm bells.

 Despite having since apologised, paid back all the money he would have paid, and even spoken out against tax loopholes, his reputation may never quite recover.